steemit/smt-whitepaper/smt-manual/manual.md

 Funds in the account will then be inaccessible and it will operate completely autonomously.

 TODO:  Specify fee percentage, fee beneficiary

-#### Multi-stage ITO

-Some ITO's want to change the `token_target_issue_spec` or otherwise modify the ITO once a certain target has been reached.
-This allows a Bancor-style ITO where additional funds beyond the cap aren't rejected, but are instead directed to decentralized market maker.

-TODO:  How do we modify the data structures to enable this use case?

-TODO:  Rename this because "multi-stage ITO" already means something else in the industry

-#### Future feature list

-- Idea:  Return excess funds above cap to investors
-- Support for hidden cap
-- BitShares lessons learned from flags
-- Don't have permission bits, mutations of flags need to be scheduled in advance
-- Interesting type of asset:  Can participate in market, but not transferrable
-- Figure out how deferred issuance works
-- UI / scripts to generate segments

-The triumvirate

-- Descriptor (name, decimals, boring stuff)
-- Issuance
-- Inflation

 ### Inflation Parameters